Associate Deans of the Faculties

 3. Responsibilities of the Associate Deans:

-a) To serve as member of the Deanís Council
+a) To serve as members of the Deanís Council

 b) To call meetings of their Faculties where matters of common interest to the departments are to be discussed and to exercise other organizational initiatives to encourage the Faculties and their programs to function effectively and efficiently as collegiate bodies.